 Giving us these details about Punchline helped to shine a greater spotlight on where Harley Quinn is at this point.
 Harley Quinn is no longer turning a blind eye to who Joker truly is.
 Drawing the line in the sand through this confrontation with Punchline, Tynion is able to create greater interest in the role Harley Quinn will have as one of the main characters in the upcoming “Joker War.”

 Guillem March and Javier Fernandez did a good job with their respective pages in this issue.
-March handled a good amount of the pages and delivered those scenes involving Batman, Designer, Harley Quinn and Punchline.
-With how dialogue heavy they were March was able to elevated the back-and-forth between characters with how he drew characters expression and positioned them in each panel.
+March handled a good amount of the pages and delivered those scenes involving Batman, Designer, Harley Quinn, and Punchline.
+With how dialogue-heavy they were March was able to elevate the back-and-forth between characters with how he drew characters expression and positioned them in each panel.
 Fernandez was also able to deliver solid artwork by making the Catwoman scenes match the grimy setting of the sewers she was in.

 The Bad: Where Batman #93 does not work completely is how long it took us to get to this point in “Their Dark Designs.”
 After eight parts there is a recycled feel to a lot character beats, with Batman in particular.
 That all falls on the length of this storyline.
 Possibly having this arc be an issue or two shorter would’ve given a greater impact to the Joker reveal and other things that happened in this issue.